benis-bastelschuppen/BunnyPad/README.txt

 (Versions below 1.0.0, like 0.1.2, are alpha- and beta-versions "in development").
 (Each beta version has another focus.
 0.5.x has the focus on the configuration.)

+v0.7.0 RC1 Release Candidate 1 => See publish folder.

+v0.6.x

+Save and load the configuration from 0.5.x.
+Load the last saved or loaded config on startup.
+Prepare RC1.

 v0.5.x

 Configure each button for yourself in the configuration window.